istio/istio.io/content/en/docs/ambient/usage/waypoint/index.md

 pod/reviews-v2-5b667bcbf8-spnnh labeled
 {{< /text >}}

-For any requests from any pods in ambient to the `reviews-v2` pod IP, the requests must go through the `reviews-v2-pod-waypoint` for L7 processing and policy enforcement.
+Any requests from pods in the ambient mesh to the `reviews-v2` pod IP will now be routed through the `reviews-v2-pod-waypoint` waypoint. for L7 processing and policy enforcement.

 ## Attach L7 policies to waypoint proxies {#attachl7policies}